Job overview and requirements

 - Fresh Energy’s Equal Opportunity Employer Policy reflects our commitment to ensure equality, treat everyone with respect, and promote diversity in the workplace.

-E-mail cover letter and resume with subject line “Senior Policy Associate II” as one PDF with your name in the title to Marta Cardoza email@example.com.
+E-mail cover letter and resume to the hiring team at email@example.com with the subject line “Senior Policy Associate II”.
+Please include cover letter and resume in one PDF document with your name as the title.
 No phone calls, please.